 Thankfully calcium is not just found in milk.
 There’s a variety of foods that contain calcium that can also help children, should there be a problem with dairy products to get sufficient levels of calcium in their daily diet.
 There is an important fact to be aware of if the levels of calcium are low our system will take that calcium from the bones to maintain blood levels.
 When this occurs, the bones become deficient and problems can start such as osteoporosis.

 Osteoporosis is a disease that older individuals can suffer from.
 The bones get thin and brittle.
 It is important to know that calcium is an important mineral to have at any age.

 It is possible in extreme cases to receive injectable forms of calcium.
 However, receiving the supplement this way can only be obtained on prescription and under medical supervision.
 Thankfully eating food to maintain a healthy calcium level is much more my idea of enjoyment.
 A pint of milk contains at least 600mg and an inadequate intake of dairy products could lead to a deficiency.

 One area where a lack of calcium may happen would be breastfeeding.
 Breastfeeding expects the body to have and maintain a high calcium level making breastfeeding women vulnerable to calcium deficiency.

 A calcium deficiency is very rare.
-If the body is lacking in vitamin D it would have problems absorbing calcium properly, having a deficiency in this vitamin may cause rickets in children and osteomalacia. (equivalent of rickets in children).
+However, if the body is lacking in vitamin D it would have problems absorbing calcium properly, having a deficiency in this vitamin may cause rickets in children and osteomalacia. (the equivalent of rickets in children).